saysaa/saysaa/README.md

 ### 🛠️ CIATools

 An all-in-one tool for compiling projects into `.cia` format with a cleaner and easier workflow.

-**What it does:**

-* Simplifies 3DS homebrew packaging
-* Provides multiple versions for different systems
-* Supports modern and legacy Windows environments
-* Includes a cross-platform rewrite
-* Automates parts of the compilation workflow

 Repository: [CIATools](https://github.com/saysaa/CIATools)

 ---